No recruitment and selection process policy? Draft one now.9 min read

 - Driver’s license verification if the job includes driving for business purposes

 - Drug tests, particularly if the job includes using machinery or driving a vehicle

 These are things that hiring managers often don’t even think of when they’re conducting interviews.
 You can often get away with hiring without background checks, but the day will inevitably come when you’ll have to face the consequences.
 If a candidate is lying about anything, the company could be held liable in lawsuits.
-Your company be even be responsible for damages.
+Your company may even be responsible for damages.

 This type of oversight has the potential to negatively impact your business!

 Employees can found guilty of a number of wrongs.
-Including fraud, driving without license, or working under the influence.
+Including fraud, driving without a license, or working under the influence.
 These type of infringements attract third-party liability claims that could run into millions.
 Not to mention the damage done to your brand once word gets out.

-Solidify your recruitment selection and process strategy
+Solidify your recruitment strategy and selection process

-Having a not-negotiable recruitment selection process written into your company policies and procedures means that no one can deviate from the process without consequences.
+Having a non-negotiable recruitment and selection process written into your company policies and procedures means that no one can deviate from the process without consequences.
 Implementing a recruitment selection process via an ATS reinforces the rules.
 An ATS brings every step into real time.
 Everything’s simplified, accessible and you can track and manage all the steps with ease.